 I'll come back and share how that went another time.

-August is Hamilton's Book Month, yes, more books 😋and this is something I'll come back and share, so far the events I've been to have been really enjoyable and interesting.
+Hamilton's Book Month, yes, more books 😋and this is something I'll come back and share, so far the events I've been to have been really enjoyable and interesting.
 Purchases have been made, of course, did you ever doubt me for one moment.

 For now though I shall leave you with some photos of my garden today, the sun is still out and things needed photographing.